LeonSering/NashFlowComputation/README.md

 #### Inspect the Nash Flow Over Time

-- Click on a node in the upper frame to inspect the earliest arrival time of that node.
+- Click on a node in the upper canvas to inspect the earliest arrival time of that node.

-- Click on an edge in the upper frame to inspect the cumulative in- and outflow the queue size and the edge load.
+- Click on an edge in the upper canvas to inspect the cumulative in- and outflow the queue size and the edge load.
 Above the graphs the current queue is visualized.

 - You can hide graphs by clicking on the respective line in the legend.